-Additionally, most of the apps don't have sufficient practice questions.
-There are either too few of them, or they're not representative of the questions you'll get on the actual ACT.
-As a result, you will likely need more real ACT questions or realistic practice questions to test your knowledge and improve your content weaknesses.
+For one, most ACT prep apps don't have sufficient practice questions.
+There are either too few of them or they're not representative of the questions you'll get on the actual ACT.
+As a result, you will likely need more real ACT questions or more realistic practice questions to test your knowledge and improve your content weaknesses.

-Furthermore, the majority of the apps aren’t customized to your skill level.
+Furthermore, the majority of ACT prep apps aren’t customized to your skill level.
 To improve your ACT score, you need to focus your time on improving your weaknesses.
-You may need to get better with your time management on the Science section.
-Or you may need help with trigonometry.
+For example, perhaps you need to get better with your time management on the Science section, or you need some help with trigonometry.

-Most of these apps aren’t effective at determining where you’re weak, and they’re not designed to help you focus on the areas in which your skills need to improve.
+Most ACT apps aren’t effective at determining where you’re weak, and they’re not designed to help you home in on the areas in which your skills need to improve the most.

 Identify your weaknesses.

 What Makes a Good ACT App?

-There are specific qualities you should look for in an SAT app.
+Here are the specific qualities you should look for in an ACT app.

 #1: Tons of Realistic Practice Questions

-The best ACT apps will offer hundreds of practice questions for you to hone your skills.
-The questions should be presented in the same format as the questions that appear on the ACT, and they should be roughly as difficult as the questions on the official ACT practice tests.
-Each question should provide a thorough explanation, so you’re able to understand how to correctly answer all of the practice questions.
+The best ACT apps will offer hundreds of practice questions for you to sharpen your skills.
+The questions should be presented in the same format as the questions that appear on the ACT, and they should be roughly as difficult as the questions on official ACT practice tests.
+Every question should also provide a thorough explanation so you’re able to understand how to correctly answer it.

 #2: Good User Experience

 The app should be easy to navigate and use.
-On some of the apps, the text is hard to read, or the setup of the app makes it difficult to identify the functions and navigate between them.
+On some ACT prep apps, the text can be hard to read or the setup can make it hard to identify and navigate the various functions available.

 #3: Thorough Content Instruction

 A good ACT prep app should clearly teach you the content you need to know to excel on the ACT.
-After reading a lesson or answer explanation, you shouldn’t have any lingering confusion about the topic.
+After reading a lesson or answer explanation, you should have no lingering confusion about the topic.